Windofbitter/wind-st/backend/README.md

     - Deletes the associated `ChatLLMConfig` via `deleteByChatId`.

 Most other services (`CharacterService`, `MessageService`, `MCPServerService`, `LLMConnectionService`) are straightforward pass-through layers over their repositories.

+## HTTP API and error handling

+The HTTP API is a thin adapter over the application layer:

+- `buildApp()` (`src/infrastructure/http/app.ts`):
+  - Opens the SQLite DB.
+  - Wires repositories and application services.
+  - Registers routes and the global error handler on a Fastify instance.
+- Routes in `src/infrastructure/http/routes/*`:
+  - Expose domain operations over HTTP (e.g. `/health`, `/characters`).
+  - Stay small and focused: parse/validate input, call a service, return JSON.

+Errors are handled centrally via `AppError`:

+- Domain and infrastructure code throw `AppError` with a stable `code` and default HTTP status.
+- The global Fastify `setErrorHandler` (`src/infrastructure/http/errorHandler.ts`):
+  - Detects `AppError` and returns a JSON body:

+    ```jsonc
+    {
+      "error": {
+        "code": "CHARACTER_NOT_FOUND",
+        "message": "Character not found",
+        "details": { /* optional */ }
+      }
+    }
+    ```

+  - Maps Fastify validation errors to `code: "VALIDATION_ERROR"`.
+  - Maps unknown errors to `code: "INTERNAL_ERROR"` with HTTP 500.

+Route handlers should not catch and rewrap `AppError`; they just throw and let the global handler map to HTTP.
+This keeps the HTTP layer simple, consistent, and easy to extend as new endpoints are added.

 ## Testing